Moms for Liberty: Founding and structure

-Moms for Liberty co-founder Tina Descovich speaks to Reason magazine in December 2021.
+Moms for Liberty co-founder Tina Descovich at an event in October 2025.

 Moms for Liberty was co-founded in Florida on January 1, 2021, by former school board members Tina Descovich and Tiffany Justice, and by then-current school board member Bridget Ziegler, the wife of Florida Republican Party Chairman Christian Ziegler.
-In spring 2021, Christian Ziegler was removed from his position in the party because of a sexual assault allegation.
 Republican activist and campaign consultant Marie Rogerson is the third-leading member of Moms for Liberty.
 Descovich receives a stipend as Moms for Liberty's executive director.

-Descovich conceived of the organization in the fall of 2020, after losing a seat she had held on the Brevard County school board in a primary to former district employee Jennifer Jenkins, who campaigned against Descovich's opposition to mask mandates during the COVID-19 pandemic and teacher raises.
-Voter turnout was higher among Republicans than Democrats county-wide.
+Descovich conceived of the organization in the fall of 2020, after losing her seat on the Brevard County school board in a primary to former district employee Jennifer Jenkins, who campaigned against Descovich's opposition to mask mandates during the COVID-19 pandemic and teacher raises.

 As of their first national gathering in Tampa, Florida, on July 14–17, 2022, Moms for Liberty said they had 195 chapters in 37 states and nearly 100,000 members.
 In June 2023, it said that it had 245 chapters in 45 states and a membership of more than 115,000.
 As of July 2023, the organization has 285 chapters in 45 states.